-NFPS code means the code referring to a specific type of non-fish or protected fish species, as set out in Part 2 of Schedule 2.
+NFPS code means the code referring to a specific type of non-fish or protected fish species, as set out in Part 2 of Schedule 2 of this circular.

 Predated fish means QMS fish that is taken by a permit holder and has been damaged by other organisms to such an extent that it is unfit for human consumption.